-1. Morality-Based restrictions in American Trademark law
+Morality-Based restrictions in American Trademark law

-Morality-based proscriptions first appeared in American Trademark Law in 190521 and were later reenacted as Section 2(a) of the American Trademark Act, 1946 (Lanham Act).22 While the underlying rationale for the inclusion of such restrictions remains contested,23 the provisions have received overwhelming criticism for being vague, undefined and difficult to apply.
-Profs.
-Carpenter and Murphy emphasize that because of a lack of sufficient definitional standards, trademark examiners continue to apply erratic explanations when applying the provision and arrive at inconsistent results.24 Despite the vague mandate, the challenges to the constitutional validity of Section 2(a) remained unsuccessful until 2017.25
+Morality-based proscriptions first appeared in American Trademark Law in 190521 and were later reenacted as s.2(a) of the American Trademark Act 1946 (Lanham Act).22 While the underlying rationale for the inclusion of such restrictions remains contested,23 the provisions have received overwhelming criticism for being vague, undefined and difficult to apply.
+Profs Carpenter and Murphy emphasise that because of a lack of sufficient definitional standards, trademark examiners continue to apply erratic explanations when applying the provision E.I.P.R.
+227 and arrive at inconsistent results.24 Despite the vague mandate, the challenges to the constitutional validity of s.2(a) remained unsuccessful until 2017.25

 In 2017, an Asian-American dance rock band attempted to register the mark 'The Slants.'
-The term was a derogatory slur taunting the 'slanted eyes' of some people of the Asian descent, at a time when America was at war with some Asian countries.26 The band had adopted the mark in 2011 in an attempt to represent the Asian-American community.27 The band name was an attempt to recode the racial, cultural and ethnic aspersions associated with the word 'Slants.'28 However, the United States Patents and Trademark Office (USPTO) accused their mark of disparaging the Asian-American population.29 The band was being accused of perpetuating the trope associated with systemic racism, ironically undermining their efforts to counter those very stereotypes.
-This aspersion was confirmed by the Trademark Trial and Appellate Board (TTAB).30
+The term was a derogatory slur taunting the 'slanted eyes' of some people of the Asian descent, at a time when America was at war with some Asian countries.
+The band had adopted the mark in 2011 in an attempt to represent the Asian-American community.
+The band name was an attempt to recode the racial, cultural and ethnic aspersions associated with the word 'Slants.'
+However, the United States Patents and Trademark Office (USPTO) accused their mark of disparaging the Asian-American population.
+The band was being accused of perpetuating the trope associated with systemic racism, ironically undermining their efforts to counter those very stereotypes.
+This aspersion was confirmed by the Trademark Trial and Appellate Board (TTAB).

-In 2017, while reviewing the registrability of the mark 'The Slants,' the United States Supreme Court in Matal v.
-Tam held that "speech that demeans based on race, ethnicity, gender, religion, age, disability, or any other similar ground is hateful; but the proudest boast of our
+In 2017, while reviewing the registrability of the mark 'The Slants, ' the United States Supreme Court in Matal v Tam held that "speech that demeans based on race, ethnicity, gender, religion, age, disability, or any other similar ground is hateful; but the proudest boast of our free speech jurisprudence is that we protect the freedom to express the thought we hate."
+The Court held that the bar against disparaging marks is capable of sanctioning certain viewpoints, while fostering others, thus resulting in viewpoint discrimination.
+Such a law can be misused to silence minority or dissenting voices and is violative of the rights enshrined in the First Amendment.